Nerdtrix/EZFETCH/README.md

 ## Features
 - Uses await/async
-- Has default configuration for common Json API
+- Has default configuration for common JSON API
 - Errors 400 >= will go to the catch by default.
 - Errors 200 will stay within the try.
 - Created with Typescript